Welcome to CreditBoards!

 Posted 09 September 2003 - 07:55 PM

 Jessica, you sound like me not so long ago.
-I did and still get very frustrated when a new poster or even someone who have been posting for a while asks a question that is answered or explained in the STICKIES. (because oft times, that is the same person who wonders what they did wrong later on when whatever technique they half-assed researched backfires on them)
+I did and still get very frustrated when a new poster or even someone who have been posting for a while asks a question that is answered or explained in the STICKIES. (because oft times, that is the same person who wonders what they did wrong later on when whatever technique they half-flowers researched backfires on them)

 In fact, i used to direct any new poster who asked a question that had obviously been answered in the stickies, to the stickies.